-Accounting Cafe takes its mission seriously but has a light touch and this is reflected in the editorial process leading to the publication of contributions.
+Accounting Cafe takes its mission seriously but has a light touch, which is reflected in its gentle editorial process.

-- If you have not done much writing before or you are developing a new area of practice, this is a good way to get started.
+- This is an excellent way to get started if you have not done much writing before or are developing a new practice area.

-- You are sharing your practice with accounting educators from across the world.
+- You share your practice with accounting educators from across the world.

-- You are provided with a safe space to share your ideas in an appreciative and supportive community before presenting more formally, for example at a conference.
+- You have a safe space to share your ideas in an appreciative and supportive community before presenting more formally, for example, at a conference.

-- Your contribution is also more likely to be accepted because the process is simpler and less formal than writing for an academic journal.
+- Your contribution is more likely to be accepted because the process is more straightforward and less formal than writing for a journal.

-- Your contribution demonstrates “scholarship output”, which is evidence of external engagement.
+- Your contribution demonstrates “scholarship output” and is evidence of external engagement.
 In many universities, this is considered in promotion processes.

 - You have better opportunities to find like-minded collaborators with shared interests and different perspectives.